 But, not only is the energy potential rising as new reports and national biogas programmes emerge, the potential for job creation rises as well, as the following article from Italy, shows:

-Biogas in southern Italy can create 8 thousand new green jobs
+Biogas in southern Italy can create 8,000 new green jobs

 Alessandro Marangoni 11/18/2015 (Translated from Italian)

-The Global Biogas Upgrading market is estimated to reach $1.97 billion by 2022.
+The Global Biogas Upgrading market is segmented by technology and by geography.

 The Key players in the market include Greenlane Biogas, Cirmac, Acrona Systems, Malmberg Water, DGE GmbH, Air Liquide, Kohler and Ziegler, DMT Environmental Technology, Carbotech and Guild Associates.